Bulletin Homepage |College of Arts & Sciences | Bulletin Information

 The objective of the Department is to provide its students with a thorough grounding in the past, seen from both social scientific and humanistic perspectives, and in the nature of history and historical analysis.
 The Department prepares undergraduates for a variety of career options which rely upon a sound liberal arts education, as well as for graduate study in both academic and professional fields.

 To accomplish its objectives, the Department offers programs leading to the B.A., the M.A., the Certificate of Advanced Study in Public History, and the Ph.D.
 An honors program and a combined B.A./M.A. program are also available to qualified students.
-In addition, the Department participates in several interdepartmental programs, including Africana Studies, Asian Studies, Social Studies, Womenís Studies, Judaic Studies, Latin American and Caribbean Studies, Medieval and Renaissance Studies, and Russian and East European Studies.
-Students interested in ancient history or are referred to the Classics Program.
+In addition, the Department participates in several interdepartmental programs, including Africana Studies, Asian Studies, Women’s Studies, Judaic Studies, Latin American, Caribbean, and U.S. Latino Studies, Medieval and Renaissance Studies, and Russian and East European Studies.

-The study of history prepares students for a variety of career paths, extending from fields such as law, education, and religion, to journalism and media ventures, and to business and government service.
-The Department maintains a Career Advisory Network, which is designed to link History majors to graduates who have gone on to employment in a broad range of professions.
+The study of history prepares students for a variety of career paths, extending from fields such as law and education, to journalism and media ventures, and to business and government service.
+The Department maintains a Career Advisery Network, which is designed to link History majors to graduates who have gone on to employment in a broad range of professions.

 Special Programs or Opportunities